Learn how to use Excel’s AutoFit feature to automatically adjusts the column width or row height in a worksheet.

 By default, all the rows and columns in Excel are the same size, but sometimes you have to enter a long data, like an address or a phone number, etc. When you do that data exceeds the width of the cell, and it spills out to an adjacent cell/cells.

-In cases like this, you can use Excel’s AutoFit feature to automatically adjust the width or height of a cell to accommodate different-sized data without having to manually resize the cells.
+In cases like this, you can use Excel’s AutoFit feature to automatically adjust the width or height of a cell to fit in with different-sized values without having to manually resize the cells.
 This article will explain how to autofit the columns and rows in Excel.

 Autofitting Rows and Columns using Mouse Double-Click

-Suppose you have a dataset as shown below where Company name column B overflows to adjacent cells.
+Let’s assume you have a dataset as shown below where Company name in column B overflows to adjacent cells.

-To autofit one column (B), just position the mouse pointer over the right edge of the column header until the double-headed arrow icon appears, and then double click the border.
+To autofit one column (B), just move your mouse cursor over the right edge of the column header until you can see the double-headed arrow icon, then double click the border.

-Now, Excel will adjust the column width to match the largest value in the column.
+Now, Excel will immediately adjust the column width to fit the largest value in that column.

-To autofit one row (3), just position the mouse pointer over the lower boundary of the row header.
-You would notice that the cursor changes to a double-sided arrow and then double-click the border.
+To autofit one row (3), just position your cursor over the lower border of the row header.
+You would see that the cursor turns to a double-sided arrow and then double-click the border.

-Excel will adjust the row height to fit the data.
+Excel will adjust the row height to accommodate your data.
 See the result below.

 Autofit Multiple Rows and Columns

-Next, double click the right border of one of the column headers.
+Then, double click side the right border of one of the column headings.

 As you can see both columns are now autofitted.

 Autofitting rows are as same as autofitting columns.
-To autofit multiple rows, select all the rows that need to be autofitted and double-click on the lower boundary of one of the row headers.
+To autofit multiple rows, select all the rows that you want to be autofitted and double-click on the lower border of one of the row headers.

 Autofitting Rows and Columns using Excel Ribbon

-Another way to Autofit in Excel is by using the AutoFit option in the ribbon.
+Another way to autofit rows and columns in Excel is by using the AutoFit option in the Excel ribbon.

-To Autofit column, first, select all columns you need to autofit on the sheet.
+To Autofit column, first, select all the columns that you need to autofit.

-Next, go to the ‘Home’ tab and click on the ‘Format’ icon in the ‘Cells’ group.
+Next, head to the ‘Home’ tab and click on the ‘Format’ icon in the ‘Cells’ group.
 In the drop-down, select the ‘Autofit Column Width’ option.

 You can also access the ‘Autofit Column Width’ option from the ‘Format’ menu using a keyboard shortcut.
 For that, select the column header that you want to autofit and press ‘Alt + H’, then press ‘O’, and then press ‘I’.